Mumia Abu-Jamal: Marriages and family

-Cook adopted the surname Abu-Jamal ("father of Jamal" in Arabic) after the birth of his first child, son Jamal, on July 18, 1971.
+Cook adopted the surname Abu-Jamal ("father of Jamal" in Arabic, a type of name known as a kunya) after the birth of his first child, son Jamal, on July 18, 1971.
 He married Jamal's mother Biba in 1973, but they did not stay together long.
 Their daughter, Lateefa, was born shortly after the wedding.
 The couple divorced.

-In 1977 Abu-Jamal married again, to his second wife, Marilyn (known as "Peachie").
+In 1977, Abu-Jamal married again, to his second wife, Marilyn (known as "Peachie").
 Their son, Mazi, was born in early 1978.
-By 1981, Abu-Jamal had divorced Peachie and had married his third (and last) wife, Wadiya, who died unexpectedly on December 27, 2022.
+By 1981, Abu-Jamal had divorced Peachie and had married his third (and last) wife, Wadiya.
+They were married for over 40 years, until she died unexpectedly on December 27, 2022.

 Radio journalism career

-By 1975 Abu-Jamal was working in radio newscasting, first at Temple University's WRTI and then at commercial enterprises.
+By 1975, Abu-Jamal was working in radio newscasting, first at Temple University's WRTI and then at commercial enterprises.
 In 1975, he was employed at radio station WHAT, and he became host of a weekly feature program at WCAU-FM in 1978.
 He also worked for brief periods at radio station WPEN.
 He became active in the local chapter of the Marijuana Users Association of America.

-From 1979 to 1981 he worked at National Public Radio (NPR) affiliate WHYY.
+From 1979 to 1981, he worked at National Public Radio (NPR) affiliate WHYY.
 The management asked him to resign, saying that he did not maintain a sufficiently objective approach in his presentation of news.
 As a radio journalist, Abu-Jamal was renowned for identifying with and covering the MOVE anarcho-primitivist commune in West Philadelphia's Powelton Village neighborhood.
-He reported on the 1979–80 trial of certain members (the "MOVE Nine"), who were convicted of the murder of police officer James Ramp.
-Abu-Jamal had several high-profile interviews, including with Julius Erving, Bob Marley and Alex Haley.
+He reported on the 1979–80 trial of the "MOVE Nine", who were convicted of the murder of police officer James Ramp.
+Abu-Jamal had several high-profile interviews, including with Julius Erving, Bob Marley, and Alex Haley.
 He was elected president of the Philadelphia Association of Black Journalists.

 Before joining MOVE, Abu-Jamal reported on the organization.
 When he joined MOVE, he said it was because of his love of the people in the organization.
 Thinking back on it later, he said he "was probably enraged as well".

 In December 1981, Abu-Jamal was working as a taxicab driver in Philadelphia two nights a week to supplement his income.
-He had been working part-time as a reporter for WDAS, then an African-American-oriented and minority-owned radio station.
+He had been working part-time as a reporter for WDAS, then an African American oriented and minority-owned radio station.

 Traffic stop and murder of officer Faulkner

-At 3:55 am on December 9, 1981, in Philadelphia, close to the intersection at 13th and Locust streets, Philadelphia Police Department officer Daniel Faulkner conducted a traffic stop on a vehicle belonging to and driven by William Cook, Abu-Jamal's younger brother.
+At 3:55 am on December 9, 1981, in Philadelphia, close to the intersection at 13th and Locust Streets, Philadelphia Police Department officer Daniel Faulkner conducted a traffic stop on a vehicle belonging to and driven by William Cook, Abu-Jamal's younger brother.
 Faulkner and Cook became engaged in a physical confrontation.
 Driving his cab in the vicinity, Abu-Jamal observed the altercation, parked, and ran across the street toward Cook's car.
 Faulkner was shot in the back and face.
 He shot Abu-Jamal in the stomach.
 Faulkner died at the scene from the gunshot to his head.